On the algebraic numbers computable by some generalized Ehrenfest urns: Limiting behavior of urns

-The probability for the first term to be large can be bounded with a concentration inequality for martingales while the second term is as small as desired thanks to Lemma \ref{Lem:ConvUnif}.
-Since the last term is smaller than $\sup |b'| \int f(s)ds$, an application of the Gr\"onwall Lemma gives a bound for $\mathbb{P}(f(t)> \eps)$.
-Again, we refer to (\cite{Sch},p.76-84) or (\cite{EDO},p.45-46) for details. \end{proof}
+The probability for the first term to be large can be bounded with a concentration inequality for martingales while the second term is bounded thanks to Lemma \ref{Lem:ConvUnif}.
+The probability that the two last terms are greater than $\eps$ is as small as desired.
+Since the third term is smaller than $\sup |b'| \int f(s)ds$, an application of the Gr\"onwall Lemma gives a bound for $\mathbb{P}(f(t)> \eps)$.
+Again, we refer to (\cite{Sch}, p.76-84) or (\cite{EDO}, p.45-46) for details. \end{proof}

-Cauchy-Lipschitz's Theorem implies that $x'(t)$ is never equal to zero (unless $x$ is constant and equal to a root of $b$).
+The Cauchy-Lipschitz Theorem implies that $x'(t)$ is never equal to zero (unless $x$ is constant and equal to a root of $b$).
 Hence any solution of \eqref{Eq:ODE} is monotonous, and converges to a root of $\bi$.
-If $\bi(1/2)\geq 0$ (resp. $<0$) then the solution starting from $1/2$ converges to the smallest (resp. largest) root of $\bi$ greater (resp. smaller) than $1/2$, denoted by $\alpha$.
-We gather this observation with Proposition \ref{Prop:ConvODE} to obtain our main result: \begin{theo} Assume that $\bi(1/2)\geq 0$ (resp. $<0$) and let $\alpha$ be the smallest (resp. largest) root of $\bi$ greater (resp. smaller) than $1/2$.
-For any $\eps >0$, there exist some constants $c>0$ and $A,B>0$ such that
+If $\bi(x_0)\geq 0$ (resp. $<0$) then the solution starting from $x_0$ converges to the smallest (resp. largest) root of $\bi$ greater (resp. smaller) than $x_0$, denoted by $\alpha$.
+We gather this observation with Proposition \ref{Prop:ConvODE} to obtain our main result: \begin{theo} Assume that $\bi(x_0)\geq 0$ (resp. $<0$) and let $\alpha$ be the smallest (resp. largest) root of $\bi$ no smaller (resp. no greater) than $x_0$.
+For any $\eps >0$, there exist some constants $c>0$ and $A,B>0$ such that for each $n$